pguzanalytics/data-analytics-portfolio/projects/python-data-analysis/README.md

-# 🐍 Python | Data Analysis

 ## 📌 Project Overview

-Python data analysis project focused on exploring, cleaning, transforming and analyzing datasets using Pandas.

-The project demonstrates practical skills in data manipulation, aggregation, exploratory data analysis and visualization.
+Exploratory data analysis of the IKEA furniture dataset using Python.

+The project focuses on data cleaning, product category analysis, price analysis, designer analysis and exploring relationships between furniture dimensions and price.

+The analysis was performed using Pandas, Matplotlib and Seaborn.

 ---